Renewing your licence—in person

 To renew your licence in person, you can visit a transport and motoring customer service centre.

-If you are renewing your provisional or open licence, check your driver licence renewal notice to see if you can do this online.
+If you are renewing your learner, provisional or open licence, check your driver licence renewal notice to see if you can do this online.

 If you live in a remote area, you may be able to renew your licence by mail.